-One member of the Board of Directors is also the chief executive officer of Medpace.
+One member of the Company's board of directors is also the chief executive officer of Medpace.
 As such, Medpace was deemed to be a related party.
-As of December 31, 2013, the Company had \$198,000 in prepaid assets (prepaid clinical, material and manufacturing-related parties), \$383,000 in accounts payable-related parties, and \$2.8 million in accrued and other liabilities (accrued clinical and manufacturing-related parties), all reflected on the Company's condensed consolidated balance sheet associated with Medpace.
-As of June 30, 2014, the Company had \$292,000 in prepaid assets (prepaid clinical, material, manufacturing-related parties), \$2.9 million in accounts payable-related parties, and \$2.2 million in accrued and other liabilities (accrued parties), all reflected on the Company's condensed parties), all reflected on the Company's condensed consolidated balance sheet associated with Medpace.
-For the six months ended June 30, 2013 and 2014, the Company recognized \$2.8 million and \$8.8 million of services rendered by Medpace within research and development expense in the condensed consolidated statements of operations, respectively.
+As of December 31, 2014, the Company had \$6.0 million in prepaid assets (prepaid clinical, material, manufacturing and other-related parties), \$1.9 million in accounts payable-related parties, and \$3.0 million in accrued and other liabilities (accrued clinical, manufacturing and other-related parties), all reflected on the Company's consolidated balance sheet associated with Medpace.
+As of December 31, 2013, the Company had \$198,000 in prepaid assets (prepaid clinical, material, manufacturing and other-related parties), \$383,000 in accounts payable-related parties, and \$2.8 million in accrued and other liabilities (accrued clinical, manufacturing and other-related parties), all reflected on the Company's consolidated balance sheet associated with Medpace.
+The Company recognized \$24.1 million, \$4.7 million and \$1.0 million during years ended December 31, 2014, 2013 and 2012, respectively, for services rendered by Medpace within research and development expense in the consolidated statements of operations.
+Additionally, the Company recognized \$0.5 million of interest expense for the year ended December 31, 2013 associated with extended payment arrangement with Medpace.
 The Company also has an agreement with Medpace which provides for a minimum fee commitment of \$35.0 million for clinical trial services which is further discussed in Note 8.
-As of June 30, 2014, \$14.2 million of the services related to this agreement has been performed.
+As of December 31, 2014, \$20.7 million of the services related to the fee commitment under this agreement has been performed or paid for.